TomCP20/Raycasting/README.md

 ### Edge-Detection

-A kernel is used to detect th edges of the image.
+A kernel is used to detect the edges of the image.

+### Embossing

+A kernel is used to emboss the image.

 ## References